Advantages to Bifacial Solar Panels

 Companies that manufacture Bifacial Solar Panels

-A few companies are currently selling bifacial panels on the solar pv market.
-The most popular Bifacial manufacturers include: LG, Canadian Solar.
+There are only a handful of manufacturers that offer bifacial solar panels on the solar pv market.
+The present Bifacial manufacturers are: LG, Canadian Solar.
 Longi Solar, Trina Solar and Yingli Solar.
-We anticipate that this will increase as bifacial module popularity increases.
+We expect this to increase as bifacial module popularity increases.

-What is the price of Bifacial Solar Panels?
+What is the price for Bifacial Solar Panels?

-Bifacial solar panels are a great option if you do not plan to or are unable to put solar panels on your roof.
-These panels absorb sunlight from both the sides and not on the top.
+Bifacial solar panels are ideal option for homes that don’t intend to or cannot install solar panels on the roof.
+These panels absorb sunlight on both sides, but not on the top.

-They can produce significantly more electricity than traditional solar systems, even though they’re intended to be used for roofing.
-You can put fewer panels in odd locations to benefit from the same advantages and increase solar power.
+They are able to generate significantly more electricity than traditional solar systems even though they are not meant for roofs.
+You can place fewer panels at unusual locations to benefit from the same advantages and boost solar power.

-Installing bifacial solar panels can cost anywhere from $6,000 to $12,000.
-The majority of people pay $8,000 for 10 solar panels installed on a porch cover.
+Installing bifacial panels could cost anywhere from $6,000 to $12,000.
+Most people will pay around $8,000 to have 10 solar panels put inside a cover for their porch.

-The project is affordable at $5,000 for 10 bifocal polycrystalline panels which are positioned all around a home.
-To let more sunlight in, 10 bifacial panels mounted on a moving mount cost approximately $14,000.
+The cost is $5,000 for 10 bifocal polycrystalline panels, which are set on the outside of the house.
+For more light 10 bifacial panels hung on a moveable mount cost priced at $14,000.

 Bifacial Solar Panel Calculator

-There are many costs that come with Bifacial solar panels.
-They are available in monocrystalline and polycrystalline versions.
-This gives you more control over the cost and installation.
+There are many costs associated with bifacial solar panels.
+They come in monocrystalline and polycrystalline versions.
+This gives you more control over the price and the installation.

 The most affordable and basic polycrystalline panels are monocrystalline.
-A monocrystalline panel with no frame is more adaptable and economical.
-A monocrystalline board with frame is the preferred installation.
+A monocrystalline panel without a frame is more flexible and cost-effective.
+A monocrystalline panel that has a frame is the standard installation.

-There are a variety of wattages for each type.
+There is a range of the wattages available for each type.
 There are generally two watts for each side.
-It is not uncommon to see one side have 250 and another 400, making an overall power of 600 Watts.
-The wattage of the basic polycrystalline panels typically ranges from 500 to 600, and stand monocrystalline panels ranging from 700 to 775.
+It is not uncommon to see one side be 250 and the other 400, for an overall power of 650 watts.
+The power of polycrystalline panels typically ranges from 500 and 600, and stand monocrystalline panels between 650 to 775.

 Making Solar Decisions

-It is possible that you are interested in making a decision to invest in solar power once you have reviewed the pros and cons with bifacial panel installation.
-Before making a purchase, it is important to consider the cost, space and energy usage.
-It is then possible to contact Shneyder Solar to choose the right type of panel for your needs in terms of energy.
+It is possible that you are interested in investing in solar energy once you’ve reviewed some of the benefits and drawbacks with the installation of bifacial panels.
+Before making a purchase, it’s important to assess your budget, installation space and the energy usage.
+You can then contact Shneyder Solar to choose the right type of panel for your needs in terms of energy.

 GET YOUR FREE PROPOSAL IN A FEW EASY STEPS